PR1ZR4K1/golang-basics/README.md

 # golang-basics
-My introduction to golfing for fun :)
+My introduction to golang for fun :)